-- The District experienced an increase of \$1,665,961 in total net position during the year.
+- The District experienced an increase of \$1,798,405 in total net position prior to the prior period adjustment during the year.
 This is a result of favorable variances in District revenue and expenses as well as the change in accrual for deferred outflows and inflows for TRS, ERS and other postemployment benefits. - GASB 75 requires that a long-term liability be accrued for other post-employment benefits.
-The amount of this accrual for the year ended Stillwater Central School District is \$23,827,766 an increase of \$12,656,052 from the prior year due to implementing the new standard. - The District's 2017-2018 general fund expenditures were under expended by \$1,944,033. - The District received a AA- rating for their series 2016 general obligation school district refunding bonds and affirmed a AA- rating on the District's existing general obligation debt. - The District refunded their series 2009 general obligation bonds, with approximate interest saved of \$757,000 over 13 years for the District. - In May 2018, the 2018-2019 budget proposal was approved, applying fund balance of \$750,000 from 2017-2018.
+The amount of this accrual for the year ended Stillwater Central School District is \$25,268,808, an increase of \$1,441,042 from the prior year due to changes in assumptions. - The District's 2018-2019 general fund expenditures were under expended by \$1,911,425. - The District received a AA- rating for their series 2016 general obligation school district refunding bonds and affirmed a AA- rating on the District's existing general obligation debt. - The District refunded their series 2009 general obligation bonds, with approximate interest saved of \$757,000 over 13 years for the District. - In May 2019, the 2019-2020 budget proposal was approved, applying fund balance of \$750,000 from 2018-2019.